 Where to stay in the Galilee area

-Here are great places to stay if you want to visit the Sea of Galilee, Tiberias, Tzfat, the Golan Heights (including Banias waterfall) and more!
+Here are great places to stay if you want to visit the Sea of Galilee, Tiberias, Tzfat/Safed, the Golan Heights (including Banias waterfall) and more.

 Best places to stay in Jerusalem

-Most visitors choose to stay in the area to the west and southwest of the Old City.
+Most visitors choose to stay in Israel hotels to the west and southwest of the Old City.
 There are plenty of options to choose from!
-To help you decide, we’ve created this in-depth neighborhood-by-neighborhood guide to where to stay in Jerusalem.
+To help you decide, we’ve created this in-depth neighborhood-by-neighborhood guide to where to stay in Jerusalem

 Just want the top picks?
-Find great Airbnbs in Jerusalem, cheap hotels in Jerusalem, family-friendly places to stay in Jerusalem and more.
+Find great vacation rentals in Jerusalem, cheap hotels in Jerusalem, family-friendly places to stay in Jerusalem and more.

 Budget hotels in Jerusalem:

-Abraham Hostel – Perfect for 1-2 travelers (private rooms available but expensive), fantastic tours available every day, convenient location near Machne Yehuda market, great community feeling, breakfast included
+Abraham Jerusalem – Perfect for 1-2 travelers (private rooms are available at Abraham Hostel Jerusalem but sometimes expensive), fantastic tours available every day, convenient location near Machne Yehuda market, great community feeling, breakfast included

 Moderate hotels in Jerusalem:

-Check In Jerusalem – Modern “aparthotel” on convenient and lively Jaffa Street in the middle of the action, washing machine, kitchenette, discounts for longer stays
+Stay Jaffa Jerusalem (formerly called Check In Jerusalem) – Modern “aparthotel” on convenient and lively Jaffa Street in the middle of the action, washing machine, kitchenette, discounts for longer stays

 Luxury hotels in Jerusalem: